yapplejack/ebot/docs/manual/superstructure/machining.md

 <p><br /> <br /> </p>

-The holes in the upright can be made in one of two ways.
+<span/>The holes in the upright can be made in one of two ways.
 They could simply be dimensioned out using calipers to mark the offset from the side rail and bottom, then center punched and drilled out.
 Alternatively, they can be placed in the chassis, clamped down, and drilled out.
 The <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Upright</span>s are not meant to be flush to the chassis back plate, there is a 1/8&rdquo; gap between them.
 To fix that, put a piece of chassis cutoff between the back of the chassis and the <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Upright</span>.
 Then clamp the <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Upright</span>&nbsp;in place, use a speed square to make sure the upright is perpendicular to the frame, and drill out the 1/4&rdquo; hole.
 Pictures of this method are shown below.
 These holes are drilled all the way through <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Upright</span>.

 <p><br />  </p>